resty-gwt/resty-gwt/restygwt-website/src/documentation/restygwt-user-guide.md

     {
     }

-You may have a proper implementation of `AnimalResolver` (which must implement `org.codehaus.jackson.map.jsontype.TypeIdResolver`) for use by Jackson elsewhere in your system (e.g. on the server to write out these objects properly in response to REST calls).
+You may have a proper implementation of `AnimalResolver` (which must implement `com.fasterxml.jackson.databind.jsontype.TypeIdResolver`) for use by Jackson elsewhere in your system (e.g. on the server to write out these objects properly in response to REST calls).
 However, because the `TypeIdResolver` interface does not offer an API that publishes all of the available subtypes, we will need to implement an extension interface -- namely `RestyJsonTypeIdResolver`.